nginxinc/nginx-loadbalancer-kubernetes/docs/NginxKubernetesLoadbalancer.md

 - other possible metadata: status, connections, response_time, etc
 - Keep a copy of this list in memory, if state is required

-3. Modify Upstream server entries, based on K8s NodePort Service endpoint "Notification" changes
+3. Register the LB Controller with the K8s watcher Service, subscribe to Notifications for changes to the nginx-ingress Service Endpoints.
-- Register the LB Controller with the K8s watcher Service, subscribe to Notifications for changes to the nginx-ingress Service Endpoints.
+- Using the Nginx Plus Go Client libraries, modify Upstream server entries, based on K8s NodePort Service endpoint "Notification" changes
 - Add new Endpoint to Upstream Server list on k8s Notify
 - Remove deleted Endpoints to Upstream list, using the Nginx Plus "Drain" function, leaving existing TCP connections to close gracefully on K8s Notify delete.
 - Create and Set Drain_wait timer on Draining Upstream servers